They fled from war and landed in a new form of hell

 These are moments I will cherish forever!
 This co-op experience was, without a doubt, the highlight of my Northeastern career.

-My contribution at the RIVeR-lab consisted in developing an interface to control the robot with a VR-headset!
+My contribution to the RIVeR-lab consisted of developing an interface to control the robot with a VR headset!
 I worked from home but had the help of some master’s and PhD students from the lab.
-I achieved to design an interface, which was tested at the lab on my last day of the co-op and worked fine!
+I was able to design an interface tested at the lab on the last day of my co-op, and it worked!

 I came home with a lot of good memories and an experience I wanted to share with my colleagues!
 I hope the partnership between Northeastern University and the University of Toulouse will go on!

 I am grateful that I started my freshman year at Northeastern confident that I was destined to become a nurse.
-However, it was only after the public health course I took during Nuterm that I realized I wanted to be a nurse with a focus on Global Health.
-Something about limiting myself to medicine in the U.S. didn’t sit right.
+However, it was only after the public health course I took during NUterm that I realized I wanted to be a nurse with a focus on Global Health.
+Something about limiting myself to medicine in the U.S. didn’t sit well with me.
 I was eager to learn about medical care and health disparities beyond the borders of the United States.

 I was lucky to grow up in a bilingual household and to become semi-fluent in Hebrew.

 This led me to pursue a global co-op in Israel.
 While Northeastern already had a few co-op options in Israel for Bouve students, they did not relate to my overarching goal of learning about diverse cultures.
 With the help of my co-op guidance counselor, Mary Carney, I was able to create my own co-op at an organization called Save a Child’s Heart, located in Holon, Israel.